aakashr143/WhatsApp-Online-Tracker/README.md

 3. The time is the total time the user was online without going offine
 4. It has a CPU usage of around 5% with peaks of 10% on 2.6GHz, i5
 5. It is possible to use the code without tkinter, just deleter all the lines with the tkinter code
+6. The tkinter only shows the start time of the online session and the duration of the online session

 Limitation